Day 51-60

 • We are back in familiar territory and it is almost as if I can feel Dave exhale in relief, and interestingly enough, this makes sense.

 It makes sense because just the night before, Dave comes home and tells me about a DISC assessment he took during a retreat at work.
 It is a personality trait tool that I had not heard of.
 According to this, he is an S which stands for Steady.
 No surprise there.
-Something that I read about challenges for S people is Change.
-Change is a challenge and I see that in my husband.
+According to what I read change is a challenge for S people and I see that in my husband.
 He is steady with a capital S unless he is encountering change and then he is like a fish out of water.
 That’s how it felt when we were in Fort Wayne and we couldn’t find the path we were looking for and were unfamiliar with everything around us but the Granite City we went to for lunch.

 There are some real benefits to having a husband who is steady with a capital S. I never have to worry about, well, pretty much anything.
 He takes care of all the things that I would truly struggle with if I was flying solo.
 Taxes, insurance, bills, anything financial.
 Because of his steadiness, I live the life I am living.
 I pretty much do what I want, spend what I want, be who I want to be.
 It is an immeasurable gift.